itsAnanth/blitz/README.md

 # Blitz

+Project in hiatus till i come back

 A simple and fast websocket chat app built with uWebSockets, svelte and typescript with vite bundler

 Uses webcrypto api to enable end to end encryption

 frontend hosted on netlify
-bakcend hosted on heroku (dead af rn lul...)
+bakcend hosted on heroku